nasa/cumulus-docs/docs/deployment.md

 ### Install dashboard

-    from your root deploy directory make a clone of the cumulus-dashboard repository and prepare the repo with npm install.
+To install the dashboard, from the root deploy directory make a clone of the cumulus-dashboard repository and prepare the repo with npm install:

     $ git clone https://github.com/cumulus-nasa/cumulus-dashboard
     $ cd cumulus-dashboard
     $ npm install